Transforming Leadership Development for Retail Success

 Internal promotion rate (development impact)

-Sales per labor hour and conversion (supervisor execution)
+Sales per labour hour and conversion (supervisor execution)

 Customer satisfaction and employee engagement scores (culture and coaching)